 Air traffic, at its best, plays a significant role in the economic growth of many destinations.
 Through sustainable travel, tourism can bring more funds for protecting the environment and offers new work opportunities to the local population.
 Read more about the subject here.

-Instead of focusing on boycotting air travel, I think the most sensible thing is to focus on reducing the emissions of air travel using the means I have mentioned above and of course by reducing our own unnecessary flights when the journey to the destination can just as easily be made for example by train.
+Instead of focusing on getting everyone to boycott air travel, I think the most sensible thing is to focus on reducing the emissions of air travel using the means I have mentioned above and of course by reducing our own unnecessary flights when the journey to the destination can just as easily be made for example by train.
 I promise to choose the train for domestic travel and in Europe, whenever possible.
-Aviation is constantly developing towards lower emissions, but the rate at which the traffic grows is so high that the changes must be even faster so that the emissions caused by flying can be controlled.
+Aviation is constantly developing towards lower emissions, but the rate at which the traffic grows is so high that the changes must be even faster so that the emissions caused by flying can be sustained.